Abhishek-Varma/mlir-air/AIRConversionPasses.md

 #### Options

 ```
 -row-offset                  : The default start row for any herds without 'y_loc' attribute.
 -col-offset                  : The default start column for any herds without 'x_loc' attribute.
 -emit-while-loop             : Emit a while(1) around the herd code in generated AIR.core ops.
 -emit-herd-lock              : Acquire and release a lock at the start and end of herd execution.
 The default is to acquire lock 0 with value zero and release it with value 0.
 There is currently no way to override the default behavior.
 -test-patterns               : Test the given patterns.
 -device                      : AIE device to target.
 -use-objectfifo              : Choose whether to lower data movement ops to aie.objectFifo, or directly to aie.locks.
 -generate-shim-dma           : Choose whether to schedule shim data movement via generating AIE shim DMA program, or AIR runtime.
 -insert-trace-packet-flow    : Create packet routed traces for cores and memtiles
 -use-pkt-flow-at-shim-dma    : Switch to using packet flows for all data movements at shim DMAs, to enable time-multiplex sharing with control packet flows.
+-use-lock-race-condition-fix : Switch to enable a fix for lock race condition, which protects against the risk of race condition, at the cost of inserting extra dummy DMA BDs
 ```

 ### `-air-to-async`